-When describing his winemaking style, Wayne says “I aim to make wines which show subtlety, intrigue and complexity.
-Reflecting the essence of Coonawarra’s terroir is integral to my winemaking approach”.
-Wayne believes that “while Cabernet Sauvignon is the hero variety of the Coonawarra region, other red varietals are equally impressive.
-The white wines are similarly unique in character and world class in quality”.
+Katnook aims to make wines with subtlety, intrigue and complexity.
+Reflecting the essence of Coonawarra’s terroir is integral to Katnook's winemaking approach.
+Cabernet Sauvignon is the undoubted hero of the Coonawarra region and you can read about our back vintage here.
+Yet other red varietals such as Shiraz and Merlot are equally impressive.
+White wines are similarly unique in character and world class in quality.

-In 2010, Riddoch’s historical ‘Woolshed’ was restored to its former glory and now features a micro winery for superior wine parcels and a basket press.
+In 2010, Riddoch’s historical ‘Woolshed’ was restored to its former glory and now features a micro winery for superior wine parcels.

-At the pinnacle of the accolades and awards amassed over the years, Katnook boasts three positions in the prestigious Langton’s Classification VI of Australian Wines, explained here and below.
+At the pinnacle of the accolades and awards amassed over the years, Katnook boasts two positions in the prestigious Langton’s Classification VI of Australian Wines, explained here and below.

 Odyssey Cabernet Sauvignon

 The following article in 'Decanter' by Tina Gellie (March 2016) explains the Langton's Classification in more detail.

 We all know about the Bordeaux 1855 Classification.
 Based on the market price of the wines 160 years ago, it has remained a fixed five-tier ranking ever since – apart from a few tweaks including châteaux Pichon, Léoville and Batailley splitting into two or more estates, the two Pougets becoming one, Dubignon disappearing and most famously Mouton Rothschild’s promotion in 1973.

 Langton’s, on the other hand, is a much more fluid ranking of Australia’s ‘best–performing’ fine wines.

 In a similar way to St-Emilion’s classification, Langton’s is reviewed every five years and wines can be added, deleted, promoted or demoted.
 Started in 1990, it’s a three-tier system: Exceptional, Outstanding and Excellent.